 As an Amazon Associate, I earn from qualifying purchases.

-This Healthy Chicken Salad is a delicious and healthier twist on the classic chicken salad recipe.
-Mix up a batch of this no-mayo chicken salad for a tasty sandwich, or put it in ripe avocado halves for a gluten-free option.
+This No Mayo Chicken Salad is a delicious twist on the classic chicken salad recipe.
+Mix up a batch of this Greek yogurt chicken salad for a tasty sandwich.

-This healthy chicken salad is a fresh take on a classic.
-Even better, it’s made with Greek yogurt instead of mayo.
+This no mayo chicken salad is a fresh take on a classic.
+Even better, it’s made with Greek yogurt instead of mayonnaise.

 It’s creamy, tangy, and packed with tons of flavor.